NixOS/foundation/README.md

 the NixOS project as a whole.
 The exact nature and scope of this might vary over time.

-## Current scope

-* Maintain the core infrastructure (Hydra, binary cache, ...)
-* Pay for projects that improve the open source nixos ecosystem (security patching, a designer, etc.) but not do private work
-* Hold various properties related to the project (Internet domains, ...)

 ## About the foundation

 The "Stiching NixOS Foundation" is a registered non-profit organisation at the Chamber of commerce (Kamer van Koophandel) in Utrecht, The Netherlands.
 The KvK number is 63520583.